A Funny Thing Happened on the Way to the Forum (film): Production

 Although the musical had originally been written with Phil Silvers in mind, Zero Mostel starred on Broadway as Pseudolus, and Richard Lester was his choice to direct the film version.
 Other directors who were considered included Charlie Chaplin, Orson Welles and Mike Nichols.
-It was filmed at the Samuel Bronston Studios in Madrid, Spain, and on location around that city, on an estimated budget of $2 million.
+It was filmed at the Samuel Bronston Studios in Madrid, Spain (in the former set for Bronston's box-office bomb The Fall of the Roman Empire), and on location around that city, on an estimated budget of $2 million.
 Filming took place from September to November 1965.

 Jack Gilford was also re-creating his stage role, as Hysterium, and there are other connections to the Broadway production.
 Tony Walton, who designed the production, including the costumes, was also the designer of the Broadway show.
 For Walton, who was married to Julie Andrews from 1959 to 1967, Forum came at the beginning of both his film and stage careers: it was his second Broadway production, and his third film - he had designed costumes for Mary Poppins in 1964, and did the overall production design of Fahrenheit 451 in 1966.
 Bob Simmons, a renowned stunt coordinator, designed and performed many of the action scenes in the film.

 Forum is remarkable as one of the few films in which Buster Keaton appeared where he employed a double.
 Keaton was suffering from terminal cancer at the time – a fact of which he was not aware – and Mick Dillon stood-in for him for the running sequences.
 However, Buster performed the pratfall after running into a tree in the chase sequence near the end of the film himself, as no one could properly imitate his pratfalls.

 The animated end credits created by Richard Williams feature many houseflies, a reminder of the fly problem the production suffered through when the fruits and vegetables which festooned the set were left out to rot overnight after the end of the shooting day.

 George Martin, who with Ethel Martin is credited with the choreography of the film, was the assistant to choreographer Jack Cole on Broadway.
 (Jerome Robbins also did some uncredited work on the stage show.)
 Other members of the Forum team are notable as well.
 Cinematographer Nicholas Roeg moved up to the director's chair to make films such as Performance (1970), with Mick Jagger, Walkabout (1971), Don't Look Now (1973), and The Man Who Fell to Earth (1976) with David Bowie.